Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 8/3/2021 (Day 84)

+- 👀 Attended 100Devs class on Twitch to go over basic data structures/algorithms and hear the announcement of @hashnode as a new sponsor thanks to @tanoaksam!🎉
+- 🧩 Completed Daily Codewars Problem
+- 🤔 Started brainstorming ideas for portfolio redesign

 ## 8/2/2021 (Day 83)

 - 👩‍💻 Whoo, back in the saddle for day 83!
 Spent today getting caught up with the 100Devs daily problems I missed - I felt good about the solutions I came up with...it's good to know everything I learned hasn't disappeared in the week away 😅 Now to figure out what to focus on next...